hgeorge82/Marker-Spinner/README.md

 ## Week 1
 Mariam: I was waiting to arrive, I didn't do anything else
+Hope: This week I worked on designing the marker cap and base of our project.
+I came up with a problem, the cap was too loose and I had to go back and increase the size of the indents on the cap to keep it from slipping.
+The base has been a whole mess considering the t-slot joints have been a disaster to work with.

 ## Weel 2
 Mariam: Today my switch came and I worked on it.
 I also started to draw
+Hope: